bxjthu/CompLing/slides/10/source.md

 + understand what are word senses and the possible relations between them

-+ know about how word senses are defined in WordNet
++ understand how word senses are defined in WordNet

-+ know about the goal and applications of WSD
++ understand the goal and applications of WSD

 + know about the types of algorithms for WSD